samcmuldroch/photo_gallery/README.md

 - `npm install`
 - `npm start`

-_Note -- not complete, but this is what I could accomplished in the time frame :)_
+_Note -- not complete, but this is what I could accomplish in the time frame... :)_

 ### What it should look like
 ![Example 1](example1.png)